Engineering High Speed Internet for the Airline Passenger

 The presentation is based on many years' experience in the satellite communications field augmented with current research in the design of space and ground mobile systems for robust aeronautical access.

 Bruce R. ElbertBEE, MSEE, MBA, President, Application Technology Strategy, LLC

-Bruce R. Elbert is president of his own satellite technology consulting firm, Application Technology Strategy, L.L.C., Austin, Texas; and Adjunct Professor (ret), College of Engineering, University of Wisconsin, Madison.
+Bruce R. Elbert is president of his own satellite technology consulting firm, Application Technology Strategy, L.L.C., Austin, Texas; and retired Adjunct Professor (ret), College of Engineering, University of Wisconsin, Madison.
 Mr. Elbert is a recognized radio engineer and satellite communications expert, and has been involved in the satellite and telecommunications industries for over 40 years.
 His consulting practice has assisted major organizations, both public and private, in the selection of the best space and ground resources, and the optimization of elements of the system at the user and provider ends.
 During 25 years with Hughes Electronics (in divisions now part of Boeing Satellite Systems, Intelsat and DIRECTV), he directed communications engineering of several major satellite projects, including Palapa A, Indonesia's original satellite system; the Galaxy follow-on system; direct-to-home-satellite broadcasting satellites at Ku and Ka bands, and the development of the first GEO mobile satellite system capable of serving handheld user terminals.
 Mr. Elbert also worked as a communications engineer for the INTELSAT system, contributing to the early development of Ka-band satellite-switched multi-beam systems and mobile satellite service to ships and aircraft.
 He was a radio officer in the U.S. Army and taught microwave and VHF radio at the Signal School.
 He has written eight books on telecommunications and IT.